Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 - immunity COVID-19 (hypothetical)
 - availability status (hypothetical)

 These are just a few ideas.
-There is surely lot more one could look at.
+There is surely a lot more one could look at.

 ### what could be next

 Besides incorporating more data, one would also have to think about how to build a whole system based on this small PoC.
-One of the first decisions would be to go for a **centralized or decentralized solution**.
+One of the first decisions would be to go for either a **centralized or decentralized solution**.

 Because of ease of implementation a centralized solution would be preferable in this case.
-Probably an intelligent move would be to **implement the information storage and querying in a relational database management system**.
+Probably an intelligent and quick move would be to **implement information storage and querying with a relational database management system**.

 Further, all processes should be **embedded in an order system** where helpers get requests and are able to accept or deny and shops also get notified when an order gets accepted.
-Depending on the status of the shop either the helpers go shopping themselves or there could be staff in the shops that prepares the orders and helpers simply fetch and deliver the goods.
+Depending on the status of the shop either the helpers go shopping themselves.
+Or there could be staff in the shops that prepares the orders and helpers simply fetch and deliver the goods.

 Also one would have to think about the **target audience**.
 Nowadays there's lots of people that are familiar and comfortable with websites and apps, but here this would probably not be enough.
-Some of the older persons may need to be able to place orders also on the phone.
+Some of the older persons – that are the major customers here – may need to be able to place orders on the phone.

 The **assumption of airline distances is inherently flawed**.
 Measures in **real world walking time**, incorporating **elevation** etc. would need to be put in place to produce recommendations that represent real world topologies better.
 Also in rural areas probably **bikes or cars** would be the transport of choice rather than walking.